 Another magnificent Ephesus highlight is the enormous 25,000-seater theater that hosted plays and gladiator fights.

 It holds the title of the largest theater in the ancient world.
-Interestingly, the first remnants of gladiator relics were only excavated in this area as recently as May 2007.
+Interestingly, the earliest gladiator relics were only excavated in this area as recently as May 2007.

 Even though they require an additional fee, the exceptionally well-preserved frescoes of the Terrace Houses are a sight to behold and a must-see while in Ephesus.